Get Going Guide (2026)

 Every divorce requires this sworn disclosure.
 It includes:

-• Monthly expenses and income sources
+• Monthly expenses and income sources.

-• Assets (real estate, investments, retirement accounts)
+• Assets (real estate, investments, retirement accounts).

-• Debts (credit cards, loans, mortgages)
+• Debts (credit cards, loans, mortgages),

-• Family and household details
+• Family and household budgets and records of expenses.

-• Three years of financial records (tax returns, bank statements, transfers)
+• Three years of financial records (tax returns, bank statements, transfers).

 This becomes the foundation for child support, spousal support, and property division.